Obama, Fukui: Demographics

-Per Japanese census data, the population of Obama has declined gradually over the past 50 years.
+Per Japanese census data, the population of Obama has been on gradual decline since its peak population of ~38500 in late 1960s and early 1970s.

 History

 Obama developed as a seaport with connections to the Asian continent even before the start of written history in Japan, and artefacts from China have been found in local tombs from the Kofun period.
-From the Asuka period and Nara period, salt and seafood from the Obama area were supplied to the Yamato dynasty, and under the Ritsuryō system, Obama was the capital of Wakasa Province.
+From the Asuka period and Nara period, salt and seafood from the Obama area were supplied to the imperial dynasty, and under the Ritsuryō system, Obama was the capital of Wakasa Province.
 Many temples and cultural remains from the Nara and Heian period are found in the Obama area, and the city labels itself "Nara by the sea" in its tourist promotions.
 As a result of its location in the Wakasa Province area, which travelers passed through when traveling between China and Kyoto, the area was influenced by Chinese culture for a long period.
 There are many buildings and houses in the Sancho-machi area of the city whose design was influenced by trade with the Chinese mainland.

-In the Edo period, Obama was the jōkamachi of the Obama Domain under the Tokugawa shogunate and was ruled by a branch of the influential Sakai clan.
-The town remained an important port for the kitamaebune coastal trade, and was the starting point of the Saba-kaidō ("Mackerel highway") connecting the Sea of Japan to Kyoto.

-With the establishment of the modern municipalities system on April 1, 1889, the town of Obama was created.
-It was raised to city status on March 30, 1951 after merging with surrounding municipalities.

 Obama is one of the locations where Japanese citizens were abducted by North Korean agents on July 7, 1978.

-Government

-Obama has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 18 members.

-Economy

 The economy of Obama is mixed, with agriculture and commercial fishing playing important roles.
 Seasonal tourism is of growing importance.
 Wakasa lacquered chopsticks, agate accessories, and other crafts are made in the area.

-Education

-Obama has 17 public elementary schools and two middle schools operated by the city government, and three public high schools operated by the Fukui Prefectural Board of Education.
-The prefectural also operates one special education school.

 Fukui Prefectural University has a branch campus located in Obama since 1992.
 In this short period, the university's Research Center for Marine Bioresources has been noted for its research of preservation and in the fields of fish embryogenesis, aquaculture stock enhancement, fish disease, and microalgeal bloom.
 The university also has schools (faculties) of Economics, Nursing, Arts and Sciences, Biotechnology, and others.